SvenMichaelKlose/cjx/README.md

 ## schema

-The schema of the record(s) rendered.
-It's an array of objects that the describe the record's field.
+The schema of the record rendered.
+It's an array of objects which describes the record's fields.

 ```
     schema:  SCHEMAS["address"]